angular/angular/CONTRIBUTING.md

 * For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
-This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project. **Note**:
+Adding a new topic to the documentation, or significantly re-writing a topic, counts as a major feature.
 * **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).

 ## <a name="submit"></a> Submission Guidelines